openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 Currently, no parameter can be specified for the trailing lambda.
 Otherwise, a :index:`compile-time error` occurs.

-**Note**: If a call is followed by a block, and the function or method being called has no last function type parameter, then such block is handled as an ordinary block of statements but not as a lambda function.
+**Note**.
+If a call is followed by a block, and the function or method being called has no last function type parameter, then such block is handled as an ordinary block of statements but not as a lambda function.